Types of Geofiction Literature

 Utopian Literature and Geofiction

 Many geofiction projects, both as a hobby and as a creative work, started out as ideas taken from utopian literature.
 Utopian literature is that which creates the concept of an ‘ideal' world, or one that has a perfect balance of social, moral, political, and cultural concepts.
-Many people have tried to create a utopian world in real life, but human nature have a look at, Tapestry Weaving as it stands is probably too imperfect to ever have a true utopian society.
+Many people have tried to create a utopian world in real life, but human nature why not visit, Horse Poker as it stands is probably too imperfect to ever have a true utopian society.

-In geofiction, though, creating a utopian world is definitely possible because you control the nature try, Paper Collectibles of the people you have inhabiting your world.
+In geofiction, though, creating a utopian world is definitely possible because you control the nature try, DIY Toilet Fixes of the people you have inhabiting your world.
 For inspiration and ideas, you can look to famous works of utopian literature, such as Islandia by Austin Tappan Wright and Island by Aldous Huxley.
 In fact, a lot of science fiction involves utopian concepts (although not as extensively as fantasy fiction).

 Dystopian Literature

 Dystopia is essentially the opposite of utopia.
 It involves a negative, repressive, and totalitarian world that lacks individual freedom and is usually mired in warfare.
 Dystopian themes are very frequent in science fiction, since most of them involve the future.
-A geofiction world that is dystopian would include a civilization that is divided into factions, a generally dark and moody environment, checkout, Panasonic Digital Camera and perhaps a landscape also see, Gun Display Cases that has been devastated by war.
+A geofiction world that is dystopian would include a civilization that is divided into factions, a generally dark and moody environment, also look at, Old Robot Toys and perhaps a landscape checkout, Cape Malay recipe for pickled fish that has been devastated by war.

 Perhaps the iconic work of dystopian literature is Brave New World by Aldous Huxley.
 The first dystopian novel, though, was Jack London's The Iron Heel, featuring a then-futuristic world in which a repressive society emerged and took control of everyday life.